Close

 Yard Care

-Maintain your yard by regularly cutting grass and removing leaf debris, as fleas thrive in warm, dark environments.
-Some companies offer natural flea repellents for the yard, which have mixed reviews.
+Maintain your yard by cutting grass and removing leaf debris.
+Some natural yard flea treatments have mixed reviews.
+Always check your pet with a flea comb after outdoor time.

 Outdoor Perimeter

-When Natural Flea Repellents Aren’t Enough
+When Natural Flea Repellents Are Not Enough

 Limitations of Natural Remedies